Sinema, Manchin reject Biden push to change filibuster for voting rights - 1330 & 95.5 WFIN

 He referred to efforts in Republican-led states to pass more restrictive voting laws.
 “The state legislative bodies continue to change the law, not as to who can vote, but who gets to count the vote.
 Count the vote.
 Count the vote.
 It’s about election subversion, not just whether or not people get to vote: who counts the vote.
 That’s what it’s about.
 That’s what makes this so different than anything else we’ve ever done.”

+In the evening, Manchin and Sinema met with Biden at the White House for over an hour.

-Biden has made clear this week who he thinks would be to blame if he’s unsuccessful: Republicans, who he said Tuesday were choosing the side of standing in the way of advancing civil rights if they block the bills.
+Despite the holdouts in his own party, Biden has made clear this week who he thinks would be to blame if he’s unsuccessful in getting voting rights through: Republicans, who he said Tuesday were choosing the side of standing in the way of advancing civil rights if they block the bills.

 And all 50 Republican senators oppose the bills, which Democrats say are needed to create national standards for making voting more accessible and to put a check on new state laws that make it more difficult for members of minority groups and others to cast their ballots.